agarrharr/ozPop.github.io/_posts/2016-11-10-Javascript-Error-Handling.md

 ---
 css: javascript-error
 layout: post
-title: Javascript Error Throwing
+title: Throwing Errors in Javascript
 header-img: ""
 ---

-As a junior web developer I usually don't employ explicit exception handling strategies.
-When writing code, I don't consider all edge cases and often aim for successful flow of the program.
-This approach results in dealing with bugs and errors after they happen and it often leads to over-reliance on default error messages which tend to be vague and make debugging more time consuming.
+As a begginer in the field of web development I don't employ explicit exception handling strategies.
+When writing code, I scarcely consider edge cases, due to lack of professional experience, and often aim for successful flow of the program.
+This approach results in dealing with bugs and errors after they happen and it leads to over-reliance on default error messages which tend to be vague and make debugging more time consuming.

-Before continuing a distinction between error and exception needs to be made. _Exceptions are events which can be handled at the run time whereas errors cannot be handled._ An exception happens when the natural flow of the program is interrupted by an unexpected event.
+Before continuing with this post, a distinction between _error_ and _exception_ needs to be made.
+Although the words are used interchangeably **exceptions are events which can be handled at the run time whereas errors cannot be handled.**

+An exception happens when the natural flow of the program is interrupted by an unexpected event.
 In other words, while writing code, exceptions arise when something unexpected happens, this affects the flow of the program and thus the user experience.

-As programmers, to better deal with these events we can take advantage of a practice known as _exception handling._

-Exception handling is the process of anticipating, detecting and resolving anomalies or exceptional conditions during computation.
+As programmers, to better deal with these events we can take advantage of a practice known as _exception handling._ Exception handling is the process of anticipating, detecting and resolving anomalies or exceptional conditions during computation.
 This approach requires special processing and often changes the normal flow of the program.

 ### Types of Errors
 ----